fullcontact/hesiod53-jumpcloud/README.md

 Create a hesiod53 configuration file populated via jumpcloud.
 See the example_configuration.yml

+Only dumps users who have an SSH key.

 # Installation

 This library depends on python-ldap which requires installing some system libraries